hashicorp/terraform-provider-aws/website/docs/d/subnet_ids.html.markdown

 ## Attributes Reference

 * `ids` - A set of all the subnet ids found.
 This data source will fail if none are found.
+A set is iterable but not indexable.
+For direct access to each `id` in `ids` by index, please consider [to_list](https://www.terraform.io/docs/configuration/functions/tolist.html)